Not Declaring Capital Gains Tax: Will You Get Caught?

 • Social media platforms

 The system can flag up inconsistencies that might indicate undeclared income or gains.
-If this were to happen, the HMRC could begin an investigation into whether or not you’re liable for Capital Gains Tax.
+If this happens, HMRC could begin an investigation into whether or not you’re liable for Capital Gains Tax.

 How to correct a non-declaration